tokenized/docs/protocol-asset-creation.md

             <td class="a10">TokenQty</td>
             <td class="a10">8</td>
             <td class="a10">1000000</td>
             <td class="a10"><abbr title="Quantity of token - 0 is valid.
 Fungible 'shares' of the Asset.
 1 is used for non-fungible tokens.
-Asset IDs become the non-fungible Asset ID and many Asset IDs can be associated with a particular Contract.">Quantity of token - 0 is valid.
+Asset Codes become the non-fungible Asset Code and many Asset Codes can be associated with a particular Contract.">Quantity of token - 0 is valid.
 Fungible 'shares' of the Asset.
 1 is used for non-fungible ...</abbr></td>
-            <td class="a10">uint64</td>
+            <td class="a10">uint</td>
             <td class="a10"></td>
         </tr>
         <tr>